ceu-lang/ceu/docs/manual/v0.20/docs/compilation/c_api.md

 ### Céu

-The transpiled program generates types and constants required by the main program.
+The converted program generates types and constants required by the main program.

 #### External Events